Join Our Team

 - Demonstrated interest in and commitment to civil rights, gender equity, and social justice

-- Coursework and/or experience in employment and/or Title IX, education civil rights law and policy
+- Coursework and/or experience in employment and/or Title IX, education civil rights law and policy (2L or 3L years begun or completed, where electives are available)

 - Strong organizational, project and time management skills, including demonstrated capacity to manage and prioritize competing projects and deadlines